yacinemebarki/yacinemebarki/README.md

 - 👋 Hi, I’m @yacinemebarki
-- 👀 I’m interested in web development and software engineering
-- 🌱 I’m currently learning java script
-- 💞️ I’m looking to collaborate on web or ai projet
 - 📫 How to reach me mebarkiyacine822@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...